Nevada County Truck Accident Lawyers

 Rollover

 Due to their higher center of gravity, trucks are more likely to roll over.
 This is why the Federal Motor Carrier Safety Administration (FMCSA) mandates rollover prevention education during entry-level driver training.
 Rollovers are more likely to happen in windy conditions, when a truck is overloaded, or when a truck driver loses control of the vehicle and overcorrects.
-If a truck rolls over onto another vehicle or off an overpass, the consequences can be devastating.
+If a truck rolls over onto another vehicle or off an overpass, the consequences can be significant.

 Jackknife